11 Scenario shocks

 Scenario shocks differ from custom shocks in a number of respects:

-Inputs are denominated in actual values (e.g., million USD)
+3. Inputs are denominated in absolute values in the units of the underlying database coefficient (e.g., million $USD, population)

 There are several applications where it is advantageous to use scenario shock rather than a custom shock.
 The primary advantage is that scenario shocks allow for seamless changes to model aggregations since the shocks themselves are subject to mappings and aggregation.
 If we have trajectories available for all tuples within a given variable, a scenario shock will adjust to set mapping inputs in ems_data().
 The actual values provided do not necessarily need to correspond to realworld values.
 We could for example use the integer 1 as a base and vary our components according to this base value in the year corresponding to t0.